SDK integration for login

 The SDK has been designed to have minimal impact the user experience.
 If the configured timeout is reached, the SDK will cancel its pending operation and allow the application to proceed.

-Invalid keys are detected when calling the Account protect API.
 The SDK will return an allow

 response in order to avoid blocking any login or registration attempt on the application.
 This response will also have a failure